Matx1n3/RSA_Chat/README.md

 # RSA_Chat
-This proyect intention is to allow secure comunication between two parties from the terminal using the RSA encryption algorithym.
+This proyect will offer a secure chat room in which evererything is encrypted using RSA.